 So, in summary, 'can you live in London with a dog?'
 Yes, but be prepared to have difficulties finding apartments / accommodation, restaurants, stores, hangouts and venues that allow dogs - just like most places in the UK.

 One of the best things about life in London with a dog is the parks and gardens, many of which are dog-friendly places.
 Pangpang loves going to these and it's a great outdoor activity for the family.
 One of my favourite dog-friendly things to do is going to the pug meetup held in Green Park.
 It usually has a good turnout and it's so cute seeing all the happy pugs going crazy with their pug buddies.
+Highly recommend this as the pug have more room to roam and explore than in a pug cafe.

 We did a promotion for Wembley Park (which was rebranding as a dog-friendly area) and I was really impressed as there were lots of dog-friendly shops, restaurants and new apartment blocks that allowed pets.
 I think it's important to do your research to check how dog-friendly a place is but having an area set up to cater to dogs and pawrents certainly makes life a little easier.